tomahawkins/horsetooth/README.md

 Pike's Peak to the south, Long's Peak to the west, and the western edge of The Great Plains to the east.
 Horsetooth is also is the name of the reservoir that fills the valley between the first and second hogback ridges nearest to town.
-The five of us lived in the surrounding hills near the shores of Inlet Bay: the largest of the seven or eight coves of Horsetooth Reservoir; named because it provided the inlet to the reservoir with the source waters originated from the Colorado River, odd considering that the Colorado is .
+We lived in the surrounding hills near the shores of Inlet Bay: the largest of the seven or eight coves of Horsetooth Reservoir; named because it provided the inlet to the reservoir with the source waters originated from the Colorado River, odd considering that the Colorado is .